Skanda-P-R/Legal-Made-Simple/AppWorking.md

    - Entities of type `PROVISION` and `STATUTE` are combined into a single label, `PROVISION_STATUTE`.
    - The extracted entities are returned as a string.

-### Step 3: Query Roxie API / SQL Server
+### Step 3: Extract Relevant cases using SQL Server
-- The extracted entities are sent to the **HPCC Systems' Roxie API** using `send_to_roxie.py`.
-In the later version, we have shifted to a SQL Server, which does the same functionality.
-- **Process Details**:
-   - The API query is based on the NER-extracted entity information.
-   - The Roxie API responds with relevant legal case statements, by doing efficient searching and ranking of the case statements from the data corpus.
-The **Searching** process is discussed in the **Searching Techinques used in HPCC** folder.
+- The extracted entities are saved in a table, and an INNER JOIN function of MySQL is performed twice, once to get the relevant case number based on the extracted entities, and second time to map the case statement with the case number fetched.
-   - The statements are formatted and include line numbers for reference.
+- The statements are then formatted and include line numbers for reference.

 ### Step 4: Frontend Update
 - The server sends the extracted entities and the Roxie case statements back to the frontend.